Phytolacca americana: Morphology

 Plant Type: Perennial herbaceous plant which can reach a height of 3 m but is usually 1.2 to 2 m.
 The plant must be a few years old before the root grows large enough to support this size.
 The stem is usually red late in the season.
 There is an upright, erect central stem early in the season, which changes to a spreading, horizontal form later with the weight of the berries.
 The plant dies back to the roots each winter.
 The stem has a chambered pith.

 Leaves: The leaves are alternate with coarse texture with moderate porosity.
 Leaves can reach 16 in in length.
 Each leaf is entire.
 Leaves are medium green and smooth, with a distinct odor that many characterize as unpleasant.

 Flowers: The flowers have 5 regular parts with upright stamens and are up to 5 mm wide.
 They have white petal-like sepals without true petals, on white pedicels and peduncles in an upright or drooping raceme, which darken as the plant fruits.
 Blooms first appear in early summer and continue into early fall.

 Fruit: A shiny dark purple berry held in racemose clusters on pink pedicels with a pink peduncle.
 Pedicels without berries have a distinctive rounded five part calyx.
 Fruits are round with a flat indented top and bottom.
 Immature berries are green, turning white and then blackish purple.

 Root: Thick central taproot which grows deep and spreads horizontally.
 Rapid growth.
 Tan cortex, white pulp, moderate number of rootlets.
 Transversely cut root slices show concentric rings.
 No nitrogen fixation ability.

 Chemistry

-The entire pokeweed plant contains triterpene saponins such as phytolaccagenin, jaligonic acid, phytolaccagenic acid (phytolaccinic acid), esculentic acid, and pokeberrygenin (in the berries), as well as phytolaccasides A, B, D, E, and G, and phytolaccasaponins B, E, and G (in the roots).
+The entire pokeweed plant contains triterpenes such as phytolaccagenin, jaligonic acid, phytolaccagenic acid (phytolaccinic acid), esculentic acid, and pokeberrygenin (in the berries), as well as the saponins phytolaccasides A, B, D, E, and G, and phytolaccasaponins B, E, and G (in the roots).

 The roots also contain other triterpenoids such as oleanolic acid, α-spinasterol and its glucoside, α-spinasteryl-β-D-glucoside, and a palmityl-derivative, 6-palmytityl-α-spinasteryl-6-D-glucoside, as well as a similarly functionalized stigmasterol derivative, 6-palmityl-Δ7-stigmasterol-Δ-D-glucoside.
 Pokeweed berries also contain betalain pigments such as betanin and others.
 The leaves contain a number of common flavonols.
 Seeds of pokeweed contain the phenolic aldehyde caffeic aldehyde.

 Pokeweed also contains lectins, such as pokeweed mitogen.